rotationalio/rotational.io/content/en/blog/2024-09-13-improving-llms-with-human-feedback.md

 ## Collecting user feedback

 Having a model that users *and* developers can interact with is a good first step.
 It can make obvious which features or aspects of the model are not working and helps set expectations more accurately.

-However, the piece that organizations may be missing is real-time user feedback.
-If our model is trained for a specific domain, only the end users may know if the responses are actually helpful or correct.
-It's not enough to say, "the response looks human so it's probably okay".
+However, most tech teams struggle when it comes to gathering real-time user feedback.
+If our model is trained for a specific domain, only our end users know if the responses are actually helpful or correct.
+It's not enough for us as engineers to say, "the response looks human so it's probably okay".

 Since gradio apps are defined functionally it's fairly straightforward to add instrumentation code to capture human feedback.
 If we wanted to, we could capture all interactions that every user makes with the app.
 At the very least, we probably want to capture the user prompts, the generated responses, and a feedback indicator (like/dislike) and/or natural language feedback.

 A good exercise is to create some data structures that will represent this data on the receiving end.

 ```python
 from typing import List